marcelflymark/new-line-break-inside-table-cell/README.md

-# Obsidian Plugin to allow inserting a newline inside a table cell using <br>
+# Obsidian Plugin to allow inserting a newline inside a table cell
+Insert a newline inside a table cell using the HTML break element

 One can add this command to the toolbars.
 The command is named "New Line Break Inside Table Cell: New Line".